btholt/build-a-fullstack-nextjs-app-v4/lessons/01-welcome/C-create-next-app.md

 npx create-next-app@15.5.3 wikimasters
 ```

+> I built this course with Next.js 15 - this may well work with future versions but it's always hard to know.
+Either use 15 like me or just know there may be subtle differences if you use a future version.

-I choose all the defaults except I chose Biome instead of ESLint.
+Accept all the defaults, but select Biome instead of ESLint when prompted.
 Biome is a very cool project that is both a linter and a formatter.

 This will create a new Next.js app for us and ask us a few questions.
 Normally you would do `@latest` instead of the version I chose, but for our purposes I want it match as close to my environment as possible so the code continues to work long-term.